UKHO/k6-workshop/README.md

 ## Exercise 7 - thresholds

+This exercise shows how you can monitor the running of a test from the code, and take action from these measurements.

 Building on exercise 2, stop load testing as soon as you've had 3 errors from the *Bowl* service

 Use a [threshold](https://k6.io/docs/using-k6/thresholds/) and a [counter](https://k6.io/docs/javascript-api/k6-metrics/counter#examples) to do this.

 ## Exercise 8 - soak testing

+This exercise is a freeform challenge!

 Can you spot the resource leak by doing some soak testing?